 The causes of world hunger are political, economical and logistical, and lab grown meat does nothing to change that

-Even with food waste, we see that poorer or less developed technologies can find it more difficult to protect produced food between the farm and transport to food markets and supermarkets, just as one example how how differences be.
+Even when considering food waste and food loss, we see that lower income and less developed countries can find it more difficult to protect produced food between the farm and transport to food markets and supermarkets, just as one example how how differences be.

 Currently, the production cost of cultured meat in a lab is expensive compared to the amount of meat it can produce i.e. it can’t be grown or produced affordably with any type of scale required for mass consumption.